AliceNN-ucdenver/Iasa/career.md

 Remember: Buffy didn't become an effective Slayer overnight.
 It took time to build her skills, understand her powers, and learn to work with her team.
 Your career development is the same kind of long-term investment.

+As she reminded us: "Strong is fighting!
+It's hard, and it's painful, and it's every day.
+It's what we have to do.
+And we can do it together."

 ## The Power of Positive Priming

 Here's a secret that successful people know: expectations shape reality.
 When you expect good things to happen and communicate those expectations through your words, tone, and body language, people respond by adjusting their behavior to match them.